michelou/golang-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [The Go Programming Language and Environment][article_cox] by Russ Cox et al., May 2022.
 - [Introduction to the Go Programming Language][article_lee] by Wei-Meng Lee, November 2020.
 - [Building Go Applications for Different OS and Architectures][article_guides] by Gopher Guides, October 2019.